onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-71787
     :target: VNF
     :keyword: MUST

-    The VNF **MUST** comply with Segregation of Duties (access to a single layer and no developer may access production without special oversight) when persons or non-person entities access VNFs.
+    :updated: casablanca

+    Each layer of the VNF **MUST** support access restriction independently of all other layers so that Segregation of Duties can be implemented.

 .. req::
     :id: R-86261